 What We're Working On

-This month, we'll continue to add to, and improve, the WordPress Theme Developer Handbook and the WordPress Plugin Developer Handbook.
+This month, we'll most likely continue to work on adding to, and improving, the WordPress Theme Developer Handbook and the WordPress Plugin Developer Handbook.

 These handbooks aim to teach developers most everything they’d need to know to create a WordPress theme or plugin.